One bite and you’ll be dreaming about these decadent Baileys Irish Cream brownies for days.

 - Don’t overmix the batter.
 I say this often about cakes and brownies, and I won’t ever get tired of reminding you.
 If you want your brownies to be fudgy and not cakey, stop whisking as soon as you no longer see streaks of flour.

-- No need to use an electric mixer to make the batter.
+- Don’t use an electric mixer.
 Using a wire whisk allows you to control how much you beat the ingredients, which will keep you from overmixing.

-- For easy cleanup, line the pan with foil or parchment paper instead of greasing it.
+- Line the pan with foil or parchment paper instead of greasing it.
 You can even clip the sides to keep it from falling into the batter.

 - Don’t need a huge batch?
 Cut the recipe in half and use an 8×8-inch pan.
 Honestly, though, there’s no such thing as too many brownies.

-- Please make sure the brownies have cooled completely before you top them with frosting.
+- Cool the brownies completely before frosting them.
 This will take at least an hour, which sucks, but you have to do it.
 The butter in the frosting will melt if the brownies are still hot.

 - Place slightly cooled brownies in the fridge or freezer to speed up cooling.
 Just be sure to cover the pan.

-- While this recipe calls for Baileys specifically, you can use other brands, too.
-I imagine this recipe will work with other liqueurs that go well with chocolate, such as Kahlua or Amaretto.
+- Use any Irish cream or liqueur you like.
+I imagine this recipe will work with Kahlua or Amaretto.
 Try it, and let me know how it turns out!

 - Use a plastic knife to make clean slices.
 And again, it needs to be cold.